RenaGao/RenaGao.github.io/source/_posts/interview-report.md

 Talking about preparing for future work, all four participants reported that an essential thing is accumulating professional knowledge.
 For example, some subjects in the Master of Applied of Linguistics program prepared them well for their future works.
 Siri and Jasmine believe that subjects like Second Language Acquisition cover relevant professional knowledge and practical skills.
 As Jasmine claimed:

-> “I can benefit a lot from Second Language Acquisition, and Language Curriculum Design” — Jasmine## 4 Recommendations for students and staff
+<p class="note note-primary">“I can benefit a lot from Second Language Acquisition, and Language Curriculum Design” — Jasmine## 4 Recommendations for students and staff</p>

 Most interviewees said that they had obtained the qualification certificate for Teaching English to Speakers of Other Languages (TESOL).
 Besides the professional certification, improving language-related working experience is also essential.
 For example, Jasmine and Katrina prefer to find a job in Melbourne to increase their teaching skills.
 Jasmine plans to use the summer term to work as a teaching assistant in a private education intuition.
 She believed that having overseas teaching experience will greatly help her find a job in China.